Edit on GitHub

 9. Open a new terminal and launch the traffic sign detection node.

-A specific mission for the mission argument must be selected among below.
+A specific mission for the mission argument must be selected from the following options.

 • intersection, construction, parking, level_crossing, tunnel